 Best beach?
 Possibly.

-Others seem to agree with my assessment, considering that this video has been shared more than 58,000 times on Facebook.
+Others seem to agree with my assessment, considering that this video has been viewed nearly 3 million times on Facebook.

 5. There are also resorts, if that's your thing

 Puerto Rico is easy to explore by car (though watch out for those aggressive drivers in San Juan), but also caters to the crowd who usually turns to the Caribbean for resort vacations.
 There are some full-on never-have-to-leave-the-resort type properties, as well as plenty of hotels with resort-like amenities.